When it comes to having a great LinkedIn profile, there are 5 most important things to consider.

 The default profile headline is just ok.

-So, my personal recommendation is to always have a custom text on your profile headline with all the relevant keywords that match your skillsets.
+So, my recommendation is to always have a custom text on your profile headline with all the relevant keywords that match your skillsets.

-5. Be creative
+5. Be creative with your LinkedIn profile Headline

 If you are a creative person and want to stand out from the crowd, then the profile headline is one place where you can try your creativity.

-You can add your achievements, goals or even what you love to do as part of your headline.
+You can add your achievements, goals, or even what you love to do as part of your headline.

-Below are some examples that are not very keyword rich but are really creative and catchy.
+Below are some examples that are not very keyword-rich but are creative and catchy.

 Tip: Do not make your headline creative at the cost of keywords.